e280/sly/README.md

 > testing page at https://sly.e280.org/

 - 🪒 lean view framework for [lit](https://lit.dev/) web devs
-- 🌅 sly is the successor to [@benev/slate](https://github.com/benevolent-games/slate)
+- 🍋 views are the building blocks of web apps
-- 🏂 commonly used with stz standard library [@e280/stz](https://github.com/e280/stz)
+- 🤯 register any view as a web component
-- ⛏️ integrates signals and state trees from [@e280/strata](https://github.com/e280/strata)
+- 🖋️ `$` dom multitool
-- 🐢 if you need a buildy-bundler-buddy, try [scute](https://github.com/e280/scute)
+- 🫛 ops for fancy loading spinners
 - 🧑‍💻 project by [@e280](https://e280.org/)

 <br/>